tungbq/devops-basics/README.md

 ### What is DevOps?

 DevOps combines development (Dev) and operations (Ops) to increase the efficiency, speed, and security of software development and delivery compared to traditional processes.
-A more nimble software development lifecycle results in a competitive advantage for businesses and their customers. (source: GitLab)
+A more nimble software development lifecycle results in a competitive advantage for businesses and their customers (source: GitLab)

 ### Getting started